Understanding Spinal Stenosis

-A narrowing of the spinal canal is called spinal stenosis.
-This narrowing can irritate the spinal cord itself or the nerve roots as they exit the spinal cord.
-Common causes of spinal stenosis are part of the aging process and is most common in patients over 50 years of age.
+This spinal narrowing can irritate the spinal cord itself or the nerve roots as they exit the spinal cord.
+As stenosis progresses, your spinal cord and its nerves are compressed or squeezed.
+The most common cause of spinal stenosis is the aging process, and is often found in patients over 50 years of age.

 Some of the factors that cause spinal stenosis are:

 - Thickening of tissue in the canal (such as ligaments or cartilage)